Procurement Negotiation Strategies for Win-Win Outcomes

 How can procurement professionals master the craft of negotiation?
 What strategies fall short, and which ones drive optimized outcomes?

-Here at RED BEAR, we teach a procurement negotiation methodology that gets results.
+Here at RED BEAR, we teach procurement-negotiation methodology that delivers results.
 It's not about one-time use tactics or manipulative strategies; it’s about finding a balance between the initial instinct of self-interest and the desire to collaborate and develop mutually beneficial proposals.

 That’s why our training is utilized by over 45% of the Fortune 500.

-Let’s dive into a few core concepts that drive RED BEAR’s approach to procurement negotiation, including creating standards around the negotiation process, building influence, and, of course, focusing on win-win outcomes.
+Let’s dive into a few core concepts that drive RED BEAR’s approach to procurement negotiation: creating standards for the negotiation process, building influence, and, of course, focusing on win-win outcomes.

 Why Win-Win Outcomes Should be a Top Priority